Welcome Back Tour: Ticketing issues

 The tour's "overwhelming demand" resulted in tickets quickly resurfacing on third‑party websites at "exorbitant prices".
-In the Philippines, former senator Francis Pangilinan called for political action and the introduction of a legislation as a result of widespread scalping for the tour's tickets in Manila.
+In the Philippines, former senator Kiko Pangilinan called for political action and the introduction of a legislation as a result of widespread scalping for the tour's tickets in Manila.
 The Anti-Ticket Scalping Act was filed in the Filipino senate in December 2024, aiming to regulate the purchase of tickets to "protect consumers from exploitation and guarantee fair access to events".

 In Singapore, ticket sales for the quartet and Hong Kong singer Andy Lau's concerts, sufficed a loss of $66,000 within a period of two weeks due to scams over fake concert tickets.
 It resulted in a minimum of 92 reported police cases where the victims completed transactions through third party platforms in early October.
 The police advised the public to utilize the "Scam Shield" app, and to purchase tickets from authorized sellers and legitimate ticket marketplaces.